gmboowa/rMAP-2.0/README.md

 ### Building a Local ESKAPEE BLAST database from RefSeq

+This repository includes a pre-built `eskapee_db.tar.gz` archive available for direct download, which can be extracted & indexed for immediate use.

-Follow these steps to download and build a local BLAST database for the ESKAPEE pathogens from RefSeq.
+Alternatively, you can follow the steps below to download and build a local BLAST database for the ESKAPEE pathogens using RefSeq data.

 ---